-Here is our list of the 11 best website monitoring tools and software:
+Here is our list of the best website monitoring tools and software for 2020:

-- SolarWinds Pingdom (FREE TRIAL) A cloud-based tool that checks your website’s availability from more than 60 locations.
+- SolarWinds Pingdom (FREE TRIAL) A cloud-based tool that checks your website’s uptime, response times, load times, and error rate from more than 60 locations.

 - Stackpath Website Monitoring (FREE TRIAL) A website delivery quality monitor from a content caching edge service.

-- Site24x7 Website Monitoring A cloud-based website monitoring service that includes site management functions.
+- Site24x7 Website Monitoring (FREE TRIAL) A cloud-based website monitoring service that includes site management functions.

 - Uptrends An online website monitoring platform that includes visitor journey tracking and load and transmission timing.